Croc 2

 Croc 2 is a 1999 platform game developed by Argonaut Software and published by Fox Interactive.
 The sequel to Croc: Legend of the Gobbos, it revolves around the title character going on a quest to search for his missing parents, as well as saving the Inventor Gobbo from a revived Baron Dante.

 Croc 2 was released for the Sony PlayStation in 1999, and for Windows in 2000.
 A 2D adaptation for the Game Boy Color was released in 2001.
 A port of the game for the Dreamcast was also planned but ultimately cancelled.
 The game's release was accompanied by a heavy advertising campaign, with Fox cross-promoting the game alongside Nabisco's "Gummi Savers" brand of candy.
 Croc 2 received mixed reviews, with critics particularly praising the game's graphics while criticizing its camera and difficulty.
+A remaster titled Croc 2: Kingdom of the Gobbos is currently in development for PlayStation 4, PlayStation 5, Xbox Series S and Series X, Nintendo Switch and PC.